Can I Hire Children as Employees?

 Before hiring a young worker, determine the child's age.
 Ask for an ID (driver's license, birth certificate, or other).
 Don't rely on the child to give you the correct age.
-You will need to know the exact age of the child to know what restrictions are applicable.
-Federal laws do not require work permits for young workers but check with your state to see if it requires such permits.
+You will need to know the exact age of the child to know what restrictions are applicable and to prove in case of an inspection or audit.

 Employment Restrictions for Children

 The FLSA sets 14 years of age as the minimum age for employment and limits the number of hours worked by minors under the age of 16.

 The FLSA also prohibits minors from working in hazardous jobs, such as driving and operating power equipment and it includes requirements that apply to specific types of jobs, like agricultural work or jobs requiring the operation of motor vehicles.
 Some exceptions may apply, including children working for parents (see below).

 - Minors age 16 and 17 may perform any job not declared a hazardous job or occupation and are not subject to restrictions on hours.